rasachdev/data146/fixmidterm.md

 ```

 ## 22
 Again we are looking at correlations and coefficients.
 But this question asks which of the models estimates the smallest coefficient for the variable that is most correlated in terms of their absolute value.
 The variable that is most correlated is MedInc.
-So with the linear, ridge, and lasso models, the absolute value of their coefficients are 0.8296193042804432, 0.8288892465527583, and 0.8200140807502062, respectively.
-And comparing all three of them, we can see that the lasso regression again has the smallest coefficient for the MedInc variable.
+So with the Linear, Ridge, and Lasso models, the absolute value of their coefficients are 0.8296193042804432, 0.8288892465527583, and 0.8200140807502062, respectively.
+And comparing all three of them, we can see that the Lasso regression again has the smallest coefficient for the MedInc variable.
 ```
 print(X_names[0])
 lin = LR(); rid=Ridge(alpha=25.8); las = Lasso(alpha=0.00186)